Barbecue

 Carroll and Gibson Counties.
 At some point a

-local Negro everybody called Chinaman because of his oval face moved
+local negro everybody called Chinaman because of his oval face moved

 back home from Chicago and set up a barbecue pit by his house.
 It